It may have closed in 1997, but The Haçienda and its spirit have become synonymous with Manchester’s musical and cultural history.

 DJ Paulette says she was desperate to be a part of the club.

 “My first encounter with The Haçienda?
 It’s funny, it was before I was working for Piccadilly Radio.
-I really wanted to come to a night here, so I lied and said I was a journalist writing a feature on it,” she laughs.
+I really wanted to come to a night here, so I lied and said I was a journalist writing a feature on it,” she laughed.

 “I got in on a complete blag.